aws-samples/auto-disposition-after-contact-using-genai/README.md

     4. Select **Put** under event types
     5. Under the destination, select Lambda function (or put the Lambda ARN) and specific the AWS lambda function name **“DispositionS3EventLambda”**
 11. Download the **"dispositioncodes.csv"** file [here](csv/) from location here
-12. Update the **"dispositioncode.csv"** with disposition code name and the definition.
+12. Update the **"dispositioncodes.csv"** with disposition code name and the definition.
 13. Upload the updated **"dispositioncodes.csv"** to S3 bucket created as part of CFT execution (same as step 10)

 ## Validate
 1. You see the disposition code name and the disposition definitions in the Amazon DynamoDB table.
-Similar to below screesnhot.
+Similar to below screenshot.
 ![Properties](images/dynamodb.png?raw=true)
-2. Place test calls to your Amazon Connect instance and have conversation with the agent.
+2. Place test calls to your Amazon Connect instance and have a conversation with the agent.
-3. Validate you see the Contact Summarization in the contact search page. **If no contact summary is generated, the auto disposition will not work as summary is necessary for the LLM to provide correct disposition code name (i.e. improve accuracy)**
+3. Validate you see the Contact Summarization in the contact search page. **If no contact summary is generated, the auto disposition will not work as summary is necessary for the LLM to provide the correct disposition code name (i.e. improve accuracy)**
 ![Properties](images/cl-summary.png?raw=true)
 4. You will see the disposition code in the Contact Search page under the contact attribute
 ![Properties](images/disposition-code.png?raw=true)